dalong0514/readnotes/20200201读书笔记/2020097Secrets-of-the-JavaScript-NinjaR02.md

 // Even though our ninja instance was created by the Ninja constructor, the instanceof operator now says that ninja isn’t an instance of Ninja anymore!
 ```

 In this example, we again repeat all the basic steps of making a ninja instance, and our first test goes fine.
 But if we change the prototype of the Ninja constructor function after the creation of the ninja instance, and again test whether ninja is an instanceof Ninja, we’ll see that the situation has changed.
 This will surprise us only if we cling to the inaccurate assumption that the instanceof operator tells us whether an instance was created by a particular function constructor.
-If, on the other hand, we take the real semantics of the instanceof operator—that it checks only whether the prototype of the function on the right side is in the prototype chain of the object on the left side—we won’t be surprised.
+If, on the other hand, we take the real semantics of the instanceof operator — that it checks only whether the prototype of the function on the right side is in the prototype chain of the object on the left side — we won’t be surprised.
 This situation is shown in figure 7.17.

 Figure 7.17 The instanceof operator checks whether the prototype of the function on the right is in the prototype chain of the object on the left.
 Be careful; the function’s prototype can be changed anytime!